Robyn Hood Black - children's author, poet

 Author Visits

-In a classroom setting or for a larger group, Robyn will share her passion for children's literature as well as tips and techniques for stronger writing.
-She'll offer insights into the writing life and publishing process.
-Robyn is also available to speak at writing conferences, festivals, etc.
+In a classroom setting or for a larger group, (and now, occasionally, *VIRTUALLY*), Robyn will share her passion for children's literature as well as tips and techniques for stronger writing.
+She'll offer insights into the writing life and publishing process, and life as a visual artist, too.
+Robyn is also available to speak at writing conferences, festivals, etc., and has spoken to audiences of all ages.

 bio, photos, interview links, etc.